5 Top Brands Joining The Micro-Influencer Revolution

 How The World’s Biggest Brands Leverage Micro-Influencers

-By 2019, spending on Instagram influencers is projected to reach $2.3 billion dollars.
-Brands of all types are trading traditional advertising for influencer marketing to acquire customers online and seeing measurable success.
+UPDATE January 29, 2019 — By 2019, spending on Instagram influencers is projected to reach $2.3 billion in 2019.
+Brands of all types are trading traditional advertising for influencer marketing to acquire customers online with measurable success.

-As influencer marketing has grown, two primary terms have emerged to distinguish influencer size: micro-influencer and macro-influencer.
-Micro-influencers are social media users, typically on Instagram, who have 1,000 to 100,000 followers.
-Macro-influencers are those with over 100,000 followers.
+As influencer marketing has swelled to a $5-10 billion market, two primary terms have emerged to distinguish influencer tiers: micro-influencer and macro-influencer.
+Micro-influencers are social media users, typically on Instagram, who have 10,000 to 50,000 followers.
+Macro-influencers are those with between 500,000 and 1 million followers.

 The Growth & Interest In Micro-Influencers

 Micro-influencers surged in popularity during 2017 as more brands adopted influencer marketing as a strategy.
-In the past year alone, search interest in the term “micro-influencer” has more than 10x.
+Search interest in the term “micro-influencer” peaked in November 2018, jumping more than 5X since the same time period in 2017.

 Here we break down the evolving consensus of micro-influencer effectiveness and examine how five major brands, many who are known for macro-influencer campaigns, are incorporating micro-influencers to drive success.